microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 The backend system could be a software simulator or hardware runtime environment.
 The focus in this guide will be on how the QIR Runtime interfaces with a simulator.

-Note that a quantum instruction set is not part of QIR spec, nevertheless the QIR Runtime implements the instruction set expected by Q#, which defines LLVM functions such as:
+Note that a quantum instruction set is not part of the QIR spec, nevertheless the QIR Runtime implements the instruction set expected by Q#, which defines LLVM functions such as:

 ```llvm
 void @__quantum__qis__h__body(%Qubit*)